Longing to Know Fully As I Am Fully Known

 — Acts 2:11

-Parthians, Medes, Elamites, Egyptians, Romans, Arabs, Jews from many nations — each heard in the language closest to the heart.
+Parthians, Medes, Elamites, Egyptians, Romans, Arabs, and Jews from many nations heard the mighty works of God in the language closest to the heart.

 In Jesus, the mercy of God takes on flesh.